Data Catalog - Build vs Buy

 BlogsData Engineering

-Data catalogs are becoming more and more popular to answer the questions relating to data discovery and data trustworthiness.
-But, when a business decides to go down this path, before taking the first steps, it needs to have an answer to the question of whether to buy or build a data catalog solution.
+Data catalogs are becoming increasingly popular to answer questions relating to data discovery and data trustworthiness.
+But, when a business decides to go down this path, it needs an answer to whether to buy or build a data catalog solution before taking the first steps.

-Few companies like Uber, Air BNB, Linkedin among others have successfully built their own data catalog solution as per their business model.
-But, only a few companies possess the skills and clarity in thought to build their own catalog.
+Few companies like Uber, Air BNB, and Linkedin among others have successfully built their data catalog solution as per their business model.
+But, only a few companies possess the skills and clarity of thought to build their catalog.
 Sometimes companies spend weeks or months trying to build one for themselves but without any successful implementation and adoption across the business and end up spending hundreds of thousands of dollars.

 Building vs Buying at a Glance

-Building a data catalog involves a lot of effort in regards to time and resources.
+Building a data catalog involves a lot of effort concerning time and resources.
 Let's take a quick look at the process of building a data catalog solution.

 People

-Building a data catalog involves a lot of labor.
-This is due to the fact that in order to build a new product, a dedicated team is required.
-It involves doing research for best practices, developing the product and finally implementing it.
+To build a data catalog and to build capable technical expertise involves a lot of labor and time.
+This is because to build a new product, a dedicated team, and technical expertise is required.
+It involves doing research for best practices, developing the product, and finally implementing it.

 Based on research, it is known that a minimum of five data engineers are required to look after the data catalog product.
 This number goes up even higher when we are in the process of developing and implementing the data catalog.

-Even with the presence of open source data catalogs solutions like Amundsen, CKAN and others which are available in the market, businesses find it very difficult to launch their own data catalogs.
-These open sources data catalogs are free only on paper but the cost in regards to efforts that are incurred by businesses are high.
+Even with the presence of open-source data catalog solutions like Amundsen, CKAN, and others which are available in the market, businesses find it very difficult to launch their own data catalogs.
+These open-source data catalogs are free only on paper but the cost of efforts that are incurred by businesses are high.

-A spokesperson for a financial institution in the US describes that building a data catalog solution is a frustrating journey.
+Data and analytics leaders for a financial institution in the US describe that building a data catalog solution is a frustrating journey.
 He explains that it took more than eight months to deploy a new data catalog solution.

 When considering building a data catalog solution, we always need to keep the competitive landscape in mind.
 Is it possible to go another year without a proper data catalog solution in place?